IceHe/lib/mac/setup-guide.md

 1.  **Sign in AppleID** to synchronize the settings & iCloud data

-    - or Sign up if you don't have AppleID
+    - or sign up if you don't have AppleID

 1.  **Open this guide** on Mac - optional